jhndrncrz/codechum__git__01-foundational/README.md

 ### Prerequisites

-1A Supabase account and a project set up.
+1. A Supabase account and a project set up.

 ### Steps